Domestic: (800) 748-3349 – International: (203) 743-3349

 Advanced modulation formats and performance metrics

 Modern optical networks increasingly use coherent modulation formats such as QPSK, 16‑QAM, and 64‑QAM.
 These schemes encode multiple bits per symbol by varying both the amplitude and phase of the light wave.
-Higher‑order QAM formats increase spectral efficiency, allowing more data to pass through each wavelength channel.
+Advanced modulation formats like QAM and PSK rely on precise phase change to encode information, enabling efficient use of the optical spectrum.
+Higher‑order QAM formats increase spectral efficiency, allowing more transmitted data to pass through each wavelength channel.

 Two important metrics help engineers assess modulator performance: